Reported in New York Official Reports at Daily Med. Equip. Distrib. Ctr., Inc. v GEICO Gen. Ins. Co. (2018 NY Slip Op 51691(U))

 ORDERED that the order, insofar as appealed from, is reversed, with $30 costs, and defendant’s motion for summary judgment dismissing the complaint is granted.

 In this action by a provider to recover assigned first-party no-fault benefits, defendant moved for summary judgment dismissing the complaint on the ground that plaintiff had failed to appear for duly scheduled examinations under oath (EUOs), and plaintiff cross-moved for summary judgment.
-By order entered December 16, 2015, the Civil Court denied defendant’s motion, but, insofar as is relevant here, found, in effect pursuant to CPLR 3212 (g), that defendant had established the timely and proper mailing of the EUO scheduling letters and the denial of claim forms, as well as plaintiff’s failure to appear for the EUOs.
-The Civil Court further found that the only remaining issue for trial was “Defendant’s practices and procedures regarding its receipt of mail in Atlanta, Georgia.”
+By order entered December 18, 2015, the Civil Court denied the motion and cross motion, but, insofar as is relevant here, found, in effect pursuant to CPLR 3212 (g), that defendant had established the timely and proper mailing of the EUO scheduling letters and the denial of claim forms, as well as plaintiff’s failure to appear for the EUOs.
+The Civil Court further found that the only remaining issue for trial was “defendant’s personal knowledge of defendant’s practices and procedures regarding its receipt of mail in Atlanta, Georgia.”
 Defendant appeals, contending that it was entitled to summary judgment dismissing the complaint.

 Accordingly, the order, insofar as appealed from, is reversed and defendant’s motion for summary judgment dismissing the complaint is granted.